Football clubs

 1901 - 1906

 Havenhurst Swifts were formed in 1901 and initially played friendly matches.
-The team then spent from seasons competing for the Hillier Cup for three seasons from 1904; home games were played at Bopeep and one reported to be at Bulverhythe in 1904.
+They then spent three seasons competing for the Hillier Cup from 1904 onwards.
+Home matches were played at Bopeep, with one fixture reported at Bulverhythe in 1904.

 Highbury House